muggy8/improbable/have-and-havenot/xitrO31z.md

 "Phanna!
 Phanna!
 Are you alright?!"
 I shouted as I got to Phanna's side.

-But what I got back was just some groaning sounds and the typical noises phanna would make to try to get me to go away in the morning.
+But what I got back was just some groaning sounds and the typical noises Phanna would make to try to get me to go away in the morning.

 The way Phanna does this made me feel complicated.

-It's hard to argue that Phanna's anything but fine given the response just now but the way Phanna is behaving is making things seem too fine.
+It's hard to argue that Phanna isn't fine given the response just now, but the way Phanna is behaving is making things seem too fine.

 To the point where I felt like maybe Phanna wasn't fine.

 Phanna looked around blankly and quickly ended up scratching their head as they looked back at me sleepily.

 "What am I doing here..."
-Phanna asked in h half-asleep way
+Phanna asked in a half-asleep way

 Oh right, Phanna must not remember anything since everyone's memories were altered just now.

 "Um, Phanna, what do you remember?"
 I asked trying to find out what was the new sequence of events that everyone is supposed to remember now.

 "I'm not quite sure...
 I'm getting this memory alteration warning right now... actually... let me just get that warning to go away first.
-User memory merges backup overwrite."
+User memory merge backup overwrite."

-I felt speechless, I wasn't sure fully understood Phanna.
+I wasn't sure if I understood much of what Phanna said at all.

+This definately wasn't the first time I felt this way.

 Phanna might as well be speaking complete gibberish by the end.

-Though it's not the first time I've heard Phanna say something strange like that, it feels incredibly strange each time it happens.
+I've gotten really good at ignoring Phanna's nonsense most of the time now, but even I knew this wasn't the time and place to just ignore the gibberish.

 The only thing I really understood was that Phanna's memories are messed up.

+Should I ask Phanna to actually explain and risk an even more messy answer?

+But Phanna has given understandable explanations before...

-Shortly after the strange remark, Phanna gripped their forehead with their hand.
+Before I can make up my mind on what to do, Phanna gripped their forehead with their hand.

 I could see the discomfort in Phanna's face.